 18) Ties: If two or more teams have identical weight in the tournament, it will be considered a tie.
 In the event of a tie, the prize money from the consecutive places will be combined and split between the teams.
 For example, if two teams tie for fourth place, the amounts designated to fourth place AND fifth place will be combined, divided by two, then distributed to the teams, equally.

 19) Protest Procedure: All protests must be submitted in writing, along with a $200.00 cash deposit.
 Protests must be submitted to the tournament director no later than 15 minutes following the weigh-in of the last fish.
-All decisions will be made by the tournament director and committee and are final.
 If the protest is upheld, the cash deposit will be returned to the person submitting the protest.
 The protester agrees that by filing a protest, he may be subject to a polygraph test.
+The Captain (guide, parent, family friend, or other type of chaperon over the age of 21 controlling the boat) of the individual angler or team fishing the tournament may be polygraphed if there is a protest submitted.
+The Captain or parents of the anglers will be responsible for paying the polygraph fees.
+If the polygraph result in the team or individual being disqualified from the tournament.
+It is the Captain or Parents financial responsibility to reimburse the tournament for prizes paid to the team or individual fishing the tournament.
+All decisions will be made by the tournament director and committee and are final

 20) Permission to be filmed for Television: All participants agree to be filmed, photographed, taped, interviewed, quoted or otherwise revealed, without compensation, by the MATAGORDA MAYHEM SERIES or its assigns.
 This includes but is not limited to the official photographers, writers, hosts, or sponsors of this event under the conditions authorized by the MATAGORDA MAYHEM SERIES organizers.
 Each contestant, by his signature affixed below, hereby gives the MATAGORDA MAYHEM SERIES, and its assigns, the right to use (without compensation) the contestant’s name, picture, likeness, quotes, and biographical information, whether audio or visual, before, during and after the period of an individual or team participation in an event.